 October 22 is the World Day of Stuttering People.
-Stuttering is a fluency disorder that occurs for children, adolescents and adults, which has already occurred in ancient Rome.
+Stuttering is a fluency disorder that occurs among children, adolescents and adults, which has already occurred in ancient Rome.

 But when he walked, his weak knees gave way under him and he had many disagreeable traits both in his lighter moments and when he was engaged in business; his laughter was unseemly and his anger still more disgusting, for he would foam at the mouth and trickle at the nose; he stammered besides and his head was very shaky at all times, but especially when he made the least exertion.